 IDA’s operational work is complemented by analytical studies that support the design of policies to reduce poverty.
 IDA advises governments on ways to broaden the base of economic growth and protect the poor from economic shocks.

-IDA places a premium on development impact and is regarded as a transparent, cost-effective platform for achieving results.
-(Read about results measurement below.)
-For example, from fiscal years 2011- 16, IDA financing immunized 227 million children; provided access to better water services for 64 million people; and recruited and/or trained more than 7 million teachers.
+IDA places a premium on development impact and is a transparent, cost-effective platform for achieving results.
+For example, from fiscal years 2011- 21, IDA financing provided access to better water services for 111 million people; immunized 396 million children; connected 71.5 million people to new or improved electricity sources, and provided essential health and nutrition services to 975 million people.